Oriented Supersingular Elliptic Curves and Eichler Orders: Oriented isogenies and binary quadratic forms

-We compute the $2$-isogeny graph of these oriented supersingular elliptic curves as following, where $E_i$ and $E_i'$ are the same elliptic curve but with different $G$'s.
+\begin{example} Notations are as Example \ref{example1}.
+We compute the $2$-isogeny graph of these oriented supersingular elliptic curves in Example 1 as following.

-We can use the form $(2,1,38)$ represent the $2$-isogeny between $\mathbb{Z}[\frac{1+\sqrt{-cp}}{2}]$-oriented supersingular elliptic curves.
-It is easy to show that the results in this section hold for elliptic curves in this example.
+We can use the form $(2,1,38)$ to represent the $2$-isogeny between $\mathbb{Z}[\frac{1+\sqrt{-cp}}{2}]$-oriented supersingular elliptic curves.
+It is easy to show that the results in this section hold for elliptic curves in this example. \end{example}